-Data from the small number of published studies suggest that critical illness survivors have significantly impaired functional capacity compared to control individuals based on CPET, but that this improves over time.
+Data from the small number of published studies suggest that critical illness survivors have significantly impaired functional capacity compared to control individuals based on CPET, but this improves over time.
 However, some patients have exercise limitations even years after ICU discharge.
 No serious adverse events have been reported during these CPET studies.
-The CPET method proved to be safe among this population and could be used as an objective assessment tool of different treatment approaches.
-However limited studies and a small participant number are currently available.
-All studies listed above ascertained exercise tolerance at least two weeks after hospital discharge rather than at an early point following ICU discharge.
-More data concerning critical illness survivors' functional status and capabilities are needed in order to better understand the use of CPET to measure functional limitation in this population, and the impact of interventions that may improve recovery trajectory.
+The CPET method proved to be safe among this population and could be used as an objective assessment tool for different treatment approaches.
+However, limited studies and a small participant number are currently available.
+All studies mentioned above, explored exercise tolerance at least two weeks after hospital discharge, rather than at an early point following ICU discharge.
+More data concerning critical illness survivors' functional status and capabilities are needed to better understand the use of CPET to measure functional limitations in this population, and the impact of interventions that may improve the recovery trajectory.